Order a 2010 Digital Course

 Achieving blood-brain barrier (BBB) penetration remains a significant hurdle for successfully prosecuting CNS targets.
 Decades of research have failed to yield a single “sure-fire” approach to ensure CNS penetration.
 The current state of CNS drug discovery suggests that a more holistic approach is necessary, one that considers a balance of ADME and physicochemical properties.
-This course will examine the physiological basis for the barrier and some of the in vitro and in vivo experiments available.
+This digital course will examine the physiological basis for the barrier and some of the in vitro and in vivo experiments available.

 Cambridge Healthtech Institute’s 17th International Molecular Medicine Tri-Conference.

 About the Conference:

 Molecular Medicine Tri-Conference -- the flagship event of CHI –built this year's event around 6 scientific channels providing attendees more learning opportunities than ever before.
 Featured channels include diagnostics, chemistry, informatics, biologics, cancer and executive.
 This expanded program provides attendees a more in depth experience into each of the six areas of research and development.
 As the need for better information, new technologies, improved strategies and competitive intelligence becomes ever more acute, this event provides compelling research insight into the future of molecular medicine.
 In 2010, the event drew over 2,700 attendees, 1200 participating companies, 150 exhibitors, 100 posters, and representatives from over 38 countries.

 Part I: The Special ADME Challenges for CNS Targets—Do CNS Targets Represent a More Difficult ADME Space?

 Douglas Spracklin, Ph.D., Director, Pharmacokinetics, Dynamics and Metabolism, Pfizer, Inc.